mahermer88/UsingAPIs-Project-Footballer/README.md

 ----------------------------------------------------------------
 # Project Description:
-This app shows the results of the most important football competitions, standings, matches, teams...<br>
+This app shows the results of the most important football' competitions, standings, matches, teams...<br>
 This app fetched it data from API <a href="http://api.football-data.org/index" rel="nofollow">Football-Data.org</a>